 Patients who have been diagnosed with essential tremor or tremor-predominant Parkinson's disease and who do not receive acceptable tremor relief from medications may benefit from a focused ultrasound consultation.

-Focused ultrasound for tremor has been approved in Colorado for staged unilateral treatment, treating both sides of the brain with a minimum of 9 months between treatments.
+Focused ultrasound for tremors has been approved in Colorado for staged unilateral treatment, treating both sides of the brain with a minimum of nine months between treatments.
+The following patients may be eligible:

 UCHealth Neurosciences Center - Anschutz Medical Campus